 General pre-ordering activities are described in the Pre-Ordering Overview.

-Detailed information on how to use CenturyLinks IMA Pre-Ordering functions can be found in the IMA GUI and Extensible Markup Language (XML).
+Detailed information on how to use CenturyLinks EASE Pre-Ordering functions can be found in the EASE User Guide .

 Requesting Customer Service Records (CSRs)

 To request a CenturyLink Customer Service Record (CSR), contact the Customer Service Inquiry and Education (CSIE) Center: